RudskikhIvan/dsl_parsers/README.md

 ## Mini documentation

-To parse HTML use DslParsers:NokogiriHtmlParser
+To parse HTML use DslParsers::NokogiriHtmlParser

-To parse XML using xpath or css selectors use DslParsers:NokogiriXmlParser
+To parse XML using xpath or css selectors use DslParsers::NokogiriXmlParser

-To faster parsing XML use DslParsers:OxXmlParser
+To faster parsing XML use DslParsers::OxXmlParser.
 It has specific selector, more https://github.com/ohler55/ox/blob/master/lib/ox/element.rb

 For more information You may look rspec tests